Al Khor (city): 19th century

 In the 19th century, several other tribes within the country began migrating to Khor Al Shaqiq as a result of its reputation and its well-known spring, Ain Hleetan.
-The two main tribes, Shahwan and Bani Hajer, soon intermarried with the Al Muhannada tribe and formed new families, including the Al-Baddha, Al-Missned, Al-Hassan and Al Arbeed.
+The two main tribes, Shahwan and Bani Hajer, soon intermarried with the Al Muhannadi tribe and formed new families, including the Al-Baddha, Al-Missned, Al-Hassan and Al Arbeed.
 Further migrants came from the Utub, Al Manasir, and Al Dawasir, as well as immigrants from Persia and Najd.
 As a result, Khor Al Shaqiq represented a wide range of cultures and ethnicities at the time.
-Around 1850, many of these tribes united to form the Al Muhannada tribal confederation.
+Around 1850, many of these tribes united to form the Al Muhannadi tribal confederation.

 In 1871, the Ottoman Empire expanded its reach into Eastern Arabia.
 After establishing themselves on Al-Hasa coast, they advanced towards Qatar.
 Abdullah II Al-Sabah of Kuwait was sent to the town to secure a landing for the Ottoman troops, bringing with him four Ottoman flags for the most influential personages in Qatar.
 One of these flags was destined for Ali bin Abdul Aziz, the ruler of Khor Al Shaqiq.

-For defensive purposes, in the 1890s sheikh Jassim bin Mohammed Al Thani ordered all of Qatar's northernmost settlements, including Al Khuwayr and Ar Ru'ays, to be evacuated and its inhabitants moved to Al Bidda, Al Wakrah and Khor Al Shaqiq, leading to a considerable size increase for the village.
+For defensive purposes, in the 1890s Sheikh Jassim bin Mohammed Al Thani ordered all of Qatar's northernmost settlements, including Al Khuwayr and Ar Ru'ays, to be evacuated and its inhabitants moved to Al Bidda, Al Wakrah and Khor Al Shaqiq, leading to a considerable size increase for the village.